jhonderson/aspirebudget-additions/quick-actions-sidebar/README.md

 quick-actions-sidebar-css.html
 ```

-I kept only 2 files to simplify the process for users who don't care about this
+I kept only 2 files in this repository to simplify the process for users who don't care about this